zsgalusz/yoshi/YOSHI_SERVER.md

 }
 ```

 - Some server code requires users to be logged in.
-Limiting access to a server function or route only to logged-in users should be done by importing and calling `requireLogin()`.
-It will return a 403 (forbidden) error if the user isn't logged in:
+Limiting access to a server or route function only to logged-in users should be done by importing and calling `requireLogin()`.
+It should return a 403 (forbidden) error if the user isn't logged in:

 ```js
 import { wrap, requireLogin } from "yoshi-server";